Access to Medicine Index: Scope

 The Access to Medicine Index ranks 20 of the world's largest originator (research-based) pharmaceutical companies, based on market capitalisation and the relevance of their product portfolios to diseases in the developing world.
 One unlisted company, Boehringer Ingelheim, is also included since it meets the size and portfolio relevance criteria.

-In 2008 and 2010, the Access to Medicine Index also measured companies engaged exclusively in the production of generic drugs.
+In 2008 and 2010, the first two editions of the Access to Medicine Index, companies engaged exclusively in the production of generic drugs were also assessed.
 Based on feedback from the 2011 stakeholder consultations, these companies were excluded from the 2012 Index and subsequent iterations.
 The Access to Medicine Foundation stated that it recognised that these companies play a significant role in access to medicine, particularly in low- and middle-income countries.
+In 2023, the Access to Medicine Foundation launched a dedicated Generic & Biosimilar Medicines Programme, with its own analytical framework.